tholman/generative-artistry/content/tutorials/joy-division.md

 {{< / highlight >}}
 </div>

 We're getting so close now.
 The only piece left is to make the lines much less jagged.
-To do this, we're going to use quadratic curves, and create control points between each one to create a smooth movement
+To do this, we're going to use quadratic curves, and create control points between each one to create a smooth path.
+The final `quadraticCurveTo` is running the last joining step.

 <div id="tmd-8" class="tmd-trigger" data-from="32" data-action="replace" data-to="35">
 {{< highlight js "linenos=table,linenostart=0" >}}